plokmijnuhby/EHB-Autosplitter/README.md

 Autosplitter for else Heart.Break().

 # How to use
-Build the sln file, and move the DLL to your components folder.
+Move the DLL in bin/release to your components folder.

 # Downloading with the splits editor
 I'm working on it.